ArekBalysNordic/connectedhomeip/docs/guides/nrfconnect_android_commissioning.md

 This guide references the nRF52840 DK and Matter nRF Connect Lighting Example Application that communicates with other nodes over a Thread network, but the instructions can be adapted to other platforms and applications.
-In particular, some sections of this guide include deviations from the original procedure that are needed to test a Wi-Fi device.
+For instance, some sections of this guide include steps for testing a Wi-Fi device, which are adapted from the original Thread-based procedure.

 <hr>